- calls with unknown languages. Help transcribe recordings of people saying their languages by clicking here.

 - calls in - languages with no transcriptions.
 More languages are added to the artwork as they’re transcribed.
 Help transcribe calls in your languages by clicking links below.

 - languages recorded across - participants

 - languages transcribed across - participants

-We're expanding the series to other cities and looking to partner with cultural institutions and community groups including museums, galleries, libraries, schools, places of worship and indigenious groups.
+We're hoping to expand the series to other cities and looking to partner with cultural institutions and community groups including museums, galleries, libraries, schools, places of worship and indigenious groups.
 So if you want to hear your community email us at email@example.com.

 A Counting is the first project of Ekene Ijeoma and his lab Poetic Justice at MIT Media Lab.
 It was produced by members of his lab including Justin Blinder, Toby Holtzman, Dwayne Jones, Nina Lutz, and David Jiménez Moreno.